-Currently, there's less than two weeks until Mortal Kombat 11 is available for purchase.
+Currently, there’s less than two weeks until Mortal Kombat 11 is available for purchase.
 After months of reveals and teases, the whole roster is almost revealed, or at the very least there is a good of who is left to be shown.
 These are ten characters that I think would be great additions to the game post launch, that sadly may have just missed the cut, starting from least wanted to most wanted.
-I'm factoring in mostly Mortal Kombat characters, though with Netheralm Studio games it should always be best to expect some guest characters.
-There are a few guests that might be good additions that are factored in as well.
+I’m factoring in mostly Mortal Kombat characters, though with Netherrealm Studio games it should always be best to expect some guest characters.
+There are a few guests that might be good DLC characters for Mortal Kombat 11 that are factored in as well.

 10. Pennywise (Guest character)